GoogleChrome/developer.chrome.com/site/en/blog/devtools-engineering-1/index.md

 ### `import`-phase

 After all symbols are both exported using `export`-statements and remained on the global scope (legacy), we had to update all references to cross-file symbols to use ES imports.
-The end goal would be to remove all "legacy export objects”, cleaning up the global scope.
+The end goal would be to remove all "legacy export objects", cleaning up the global scope.
 The transformation would be automated, by [running a script per folder](https://chromium-review.googlesource.com/c/devtools/devtools-frontend/+/1958525).

 For example, for the following symbols that exist in the `module.json` world: